fensak-io/dotfensak-jest-template/README.md

-# Deno template for .fensak repositories
+# JavaScript and Jest template for .fensak repositories

 Use this template to create a JavaScript and [Jest](https://jestjs.io/) based `.fensak` repository in your Organization with a recommended project configuration for writing and testing rules.
 Feel free to clone this repo and make any